ozkatz/announce.js/README.md

 Sure, you can run periodic AJAX calls, do long-polling, or utilize WebSockets yourself.
 But that's a lot of work, and that's what [Socket.IO](http://socket.io/ "Socket.IO") is for.

-announce.js lets you seamlessly (well, almost) integrate your existing framework with the power of node and socket.io. just install it, add the proper client for your web framework of choice (currently, it's Django only), and send those realtime messages from your own code, in your own language, inside your own views.
+Announce.js lets you seamlessly (well, almost) integrate your existing framework with the power of node and socket.io. just install it, add the proper client for your web framework of choice (currently, it's Django only), and send those realtime messages from your own code, in your own language, inside your own views.

 ## Awesome, How does it work?

-Well, it's basically a proxy server. when your web app calls Announce.js, it does so over an internal HTTP API.
+Well, it's basically a proxy server. when your web app calls announce.js, it does so over an internal HTTP API.
 On the client side, your client is also connected to the announce.js sever, using socket.io.
-So when you, inside your webapp, send a request (lets say, send a message "you rock!" to user A) the announce.js API takes that request, looks the appropriate socket for a client called "A", and emits that message. that's the basic workflow.
+So when you, inside your webapp, send a request (lets say, send a message "you rock!" to user A) the announce.js API takes that request, finds the appropriate socket for a client called "A", and emits that message. that's the basic workflow.

 ## Dependencies